 The way we treat the condition is taking pressure off of the nerve.
 This is done by creating an appropriate shoewear modification, specifically a wider shoe that prevents bones from pinching.
 Other conservative treatments are also utilized such as cortisone injections to decrease inflammation.
 In certain scenarios we perform surgical interventions to decrease the pressure around the nerves.

 If conservative treatment does not relieve symptoms, surgery may be considered.
 This specifically involves resecting a small portion of the nerve and releasing the tissue and ligaments overlying the nerve.
-This outpatient procedure can be performed under ankle block anesthetic (local anesthetic), and involves two weeks in a rigid orthopaedic shoe with immediate weight bearing.
+This outpatient procedure can be performed under ankle block anesthetic (local anesthetic) and involves two weeks in a rigid orthopedic shoe with immediate weight bearing.
 Transition to a regular shoe occurs as soon as swelling allows.

 When we walk, all pressure is transferred to the feet.
 It’s these two crucial appendages that support the body and allow for all acts of motion to occur.
 A Morton’s neuroma can seriously affect the ability to efficiently bear weight and makes walking without pain incredibly difficult.
 For the best neuroma treatment in Illinois, consider the professional assistance from Dr. Anand Vora.
 His orthopedic expertise on the foot allows him to diagnose and treat patients with the utmost care.
 To explore neuroma relief options and compassionate support, please contact Dr. Vora today to schedule your appointment.